 1. On-site assembly and disassembly formwork:

 The formwork is assembled on site according to the structural shape, size and spatial position required by the design at the construction site, and the formwork is removed when the concrete reaches the formwork removal strength.
-On-site assembly and disassembly formwork mostly adopts stereotyped formwork and tool support.
+On-site assembly and disassembly formwork mostly adopt stereotyped formwork and tool support.

 2. Fixed template

 Formwork for making prefabricated elements.
-According to the shape and size of the component, the formwork is made on site or in the prefabricated factory, the release agent is painted, and the concrete is poured.
+According to the shape and size of the component, the formwork is made on-site or in the prefabricated factory, the release agent is painted, and the concrete is poured.
 When the concrete reaches the specified formwork removal strength, the formwork is demolded, the formwork is cleaned, and the release agent is painted, and then the next batch of components is made.

 It usually includes various prefabricated beam templates (hollow slab beams, box beams, T-beams, etc.) and other component templates.